-The Tapajós is a major river in Brazil that runs through the Amazon Rainforest and is a major tributary of the Amazon River.
-Formed by the union of the Juruena and Teles Pires rivers, it is one of the largest clearwater rivers in the Amazon Basin.
+The Tapajós is a significant river in Brazil that runs through the Amazon Rainforest and is a major tributary of the Amazon River.
+The union of the Juruena and Teles Pires rivers forms it.
+The Tapajós Basin is the fifth-largest tributary basin in the Amazon.

-The Tapajós is a major river in Brazil.
-It runs generally north/northeast through the Amazon Rainforest and is a major tributary of the Amazon River.
-It is formed by the union the Juruena and Teles Pires rivers.
-One of the largest clearwater rivers, it accounts for about 6% of the water in the Amazon Basin.
+The Tapajós is a significant river in Brazil.
+It generally runs north/northeast through the Amazon Rainforest and is a major tributary of the Amazon River.
+The union of the Juruena and Teles Pires rivers forms it.

 From the Maranhão Grande to the mouth of the Tapajós, about 300 km (186 mi), the river can be navigated by large vessels.
 The city of Santarém, the only major city on the river, lies at the river's mouth.
-Here, the river is about 12 - 16 km (8 - 10 mi) wide.
+The river is about 12 - 16 km (8 - 10 mi) wide here.

-Map of the Amazon River drainage basin with the Tapajós River highlighted
+Map depicting the Amazon River drainage basin with the Tapajós River highlighted

-The Tapajós Basin is the fifth largest tributary basin in the Amazon and covers approximately 492,000 sq km (190,000 sq mi).
-More than 95 percent of the basin is divided between the states of Mato Grosso and Pará.
+The Tapajós Basin is the fifth-largest tributary basin in the Amazon and covers approximately 492,000 sq km (190,000 sq mi).
+More than 95% of the basin is divided between Mato Grosso and Pará.

-The basin is home to rich and diverse habitats, with two-thirds rain forest and one-third Cerrado, or Savanna.
-Home for well over 300 identified species of fish, the region ranks within the top 25 percent for global importance of rare land and water species.
+The basin has rich and diverse habitats, with two-thirds rainforest and one-third Cerrado, or Savanna.
+Home to well over 300 identified fish species, the region ranks within the top 25% for global importance of rare land and water species.

 Teles Pires River

-The Juruena is a 1,240-km (770-mi) long river in west-central Brazil, in the state of Mato Grosso.
+The Juruena is a 1,240-km (770-mi) long river in west-central Brazil, in Mato Grosso.
 The river originates in the Parecis Plateau.
 For the last 190 km (120 mi) of its lower part, the river becomes the border between the states of Mato Grosso and Amazonas.

 The Juruena finally joins the Teles Pires River to form the Tapajós River.
 The Juruena is not navigable due to its many waterfalls and rapids.
 It is known for the Salto Augusto Falls.